jake-hatfield/leadgeek-extension/README.md

-# Leadgeek Amazon Product Analysis Browser Extension
+# Leadgeek Extension

+> This tool is incomplete in its current state.
+I scrapped the project for business reasons as [Leadgeek v2](https://leadgeek.io) covers some of the intended functionality in a different way.

 ## Description